bohdaq/rust-web-server/README.md

 ## Configuration

 The rws will try to read configuration from [system environment variables](https://github.com/bohdaq/rust-web-server/blob/main/rws.variables) first, then it will override configuration by reading it from file named [rws.config.toml](https://github.com/bohdaq/rust-web-server/blob/main/rws.config.toml) placed in the same directory where you execute rws, at last it will apply config provided via [command-line arguments](https://github.com/bohdaq/rust-web-server/blob/main/rws.command_line).

+My recommendation is to use system environment variables, as once it is set correctly, they are hard to break accidentally by overwriting config, or each time providing command line arguments during restarts.

 ## Build